News: CV Fraud

 New Zealand Cases

-- Former Immigration CEO pleads guilty to CV fraud
+- Former Immigration CEO sentenced for CV fraud

 - Hundreds of counterfeit NZ university degrees sold